raphaelvallat/pingouin/docs/contributing.rst

 Checking and building documentation
 -----------------------------------

+Pingouin's documentation (including docstring in code) uses ReStructuredText format, see `Sphinx documentation <http://www.sphinx-doc.org/en/master/>`_ to learn more about editing them.
+The code follows the `NumPy docstring standard <https://numpydoc.readthedocs.io/en/latest/format.html>`_.

 All changes to the codebase must be properly documented.
 To ensure that documentation is rendered correctly, the best bet is to follow the existing examples for function docstrings.

-Pingouin's documentation (including docstring in code) uses ReStructuredText format, see `Sphinx documentation <http://www.sphinx-doc.org/en/master/>`_ to learn more about editing them.
-The code follows the `NumPy docstring standard <https://numpydoc.readthedocs.io/en/latest/format.html>`_.

-Documentation is automatically built remotely during pull requests.
-If you want to also test documentation locally, you will need to install the following packages:
+If you want to test the documentation locally, you will need to install the following packages:

 .. code-block:: bash